Metalnem/mijailovic.net/_drafts/sqlite.md

 It calculates checksums of all files in specified directories and stores them in an immutable SQLite database (each time the tool is invoked it creates the new file instead of keeping everything in a single database).
-It can also calculate the difference between the two databases, therefore allowing me to verify that no files were modified or removed (that works because my backup folders are append-only) in the meantime.
+It can also calculate the difference between the two databases, therefore allowing me to verify that no files were modified or removed in the meantime.
 I could have used a simple file instead of an SQLite database, but SQLite is almost always a better choice for an application file format (read [this](https://sqlite.org/appfileformat.html) to see why).
 Also, file consistency is [hard](https://danluu.com/file-consistency/).

-In order to prevent my program from accidentally overwriting the data in some of the previous databaes, I wanted to satisfy two safety related requirements:
+In order to prevent my program from accidentally overwriting the data in some of the previous databases, I wanted to satisfy two safety related requirements:

 - When comparing the two databases, I wanted to open them in read-only mode, thus making it impossible to destroy anything.
 - When creating the new database, I wanted to always create the new file, and fail if the file with the same name already exists.
-Again, this makes making destructive changes impossible.
+Again, this makes doing destructive changes impossible.

 First requirement can easily be satisfied with both ordinary files and SQLite databases.
 Second requirement is often source